 Harness and Leash

 If you plan to stay in a hotel always look for pet-friendly places.
-Don’t try to hide your cat if the place where you planned to stay doesn’t allow pets.
-Make research and reservations before the journey to prevent stressful situations when you are forced to look for a cat-friendly hotel in a hurry.
-Having a good plan and preparation is always a good idea especially when you travel with a pet.
+Don’t try to hide your cat if the place where you plan to stay doesn’t allow pets.
+Make research and reservations before the journey to prevent stressful situations when you are forced to look for a pet-friendly hotel in a hurry.
+Having a good plan and preparation is always a good idea especially when you travel with animals.

 Traveling with a cat can be challenging but if you prepare well in advance, it won’t be so difficult.
 Follow our tips, consult it with your vet and stay calm and relaxed.
 Your cat needs your patience and peace more than anything.

 If you decide, however, that you prefer to hire a professional pet-sitter, remember to always get references from the previous clients.
 You want to be sure that your cat is safe and treated with kindness while you are away.

 Also, you can ask a pet-sitter for a pre-meeting to check how the cat behaves around this person and to talk about your expectations.

 We wish you and your cat a safe journey!